-In this section, in addition to a description, authors should provide information and guidance on methods that either used alone or in combination lead to the identification of the pest.
+In this section, in addition to a description, authors should provide information and guidance on methods that when used alone or in combination lead to the identification of the pest.
 Methods for quick, presumptive indications of identity (which will later need to be confirmed) may also be included.

 Any method that is specific to identification should be described in this section.
-Where some methods that might be used for identification are already described, the description should not be repeated, but cross-reference should be made to the relevant subsections in the Detection section.
+If methods that might be used for identification are already described in the Detection section, the description should not be repeated, but cross-reference should be made to the relevant subsections.